- Spanish name: Salamanquesa Común

 They hunt at night and are mainly insectivorous; sawflies, wasps, bees, moths, grasshoppers and spiders.

-The breeding season begins in March and lasts until July, consisting of 1 or 2 small eggs placed in crevices such as the bark of trees, gaps in walls or under stones.
+Sexual maturity starts at around 3 years and the breeding season begins in March and lasts until July, consisting of 1 or 2 small eggs placed in crevices such as the bark of trees, gaps in walls or under stones.
 Incubation lasts 55 to 98 days.
 Females lay two or three egg clutches per year.

 IUCN Conservation Status: LC Least Concern